fetchai/uAgents/docs/remote-agents.md

 <span data-ty>...</span>
 </div>

 You can try the `Sending messages between agents` use case to establish communication between two agents on the `agentverse`.
-Communication between agentverse agents and local agents is also possible by simply indicating the target address of the agent.
-Feel free to try other use cases or create a customized agent of your own!
+Feel free to try other use cases or create customized agents of your own!

 ## The Agentverse Mailbox